eewpw/eewpw/README.md

 3. To start the container stack, we recommend to use the ([see Appendix → make](#the-make-tool)):

    This step also depends on whether you have Redis or not.
-Please see the [make](#the-make-tool) tool.
    ```bash
    make up
    ```

-4. Finally, run the smoke test:
+4. Finally, run the smoke test (no Redis conflict here):
    ```bash
    make smoke
    ```